Scanpath Prediction in Panoramic Videos via Expected Code Length Minimization: Experiments

 \subsection{Datasets}

 Panoramic video datasets typically contain eye-tracking data, in the form of eye movements and head orientations, collected from human participants.
 We list some basic information of commonly used \mdegr video datasets in Table~\ref{tab:dataset}.

-Based on the dataset scale, we have selected the CVPR18 dataset~\cite{xu2018gaze} and the VRW23 dataset~\cite{fang2022subjective} for the main experiments, and leave some of the remaining for cross-dataset generalization testing.
-To illustrate the diversity of the scanpaths in the two datasets, we evaluate the consistency of two scanpaths of the same length using the temporal correlation:
+Based on the dataset scale, we have selected the CVPR18 dataset~\cite{xu2018gaze} and VRW23 dataset~\cite{fang2022subjective} for the main experiments, and leave some others for cross-dataset generalization testing.
+To illustrate the scanpath diversity in the two datasets, we evaluate the consistency of two scanpaths of the same length using the temporal correlation:

-where $\mathrm{PCC}(\cdot)$ is the function to compute the Pearson correlation coefficient.
+where $\mathrm{PCC}(\cdot)$ computes the Pearson correlation coefficient.
 The mean temporal correlation over $N$ scanpaths for the same \mdegr video can be computed by

-meanTC ranges from $[-1,1]$, with a larger value indicating higher temporal consistency.
+which ranges from $[-1,1]$, with a larger value indicating higher temporal consistency.

 We visualize the meanTC histograms of the CVPR18 and VRW23 datasets in Fig.~\ref{fig:data_plcc}, from which we observe that scanpaths in both datasets exhibit considerable diversity, which shall be computationally modeled.
-Moreover, the scanpaths with longer horizons in the CVPR18 dataset (\eg, more than $30$ seconds) are even less consistent, showing the difficulty of the long-term scanpath prediction.
+Moreover, scanpaths with longer horizons in the CVPR18 dataset (\eg, more than $30$ seconds) are even less consistent, showing the difficulty of long-term scanpath prediction.